rsksmart/rif-identity-services/services/data-vault/README.md

 Read the service documentation [here](https://github.com/rsksmart/rif-identity-docs/tree/master/data-vault)

-> Alert: anyone in possession of a DID can used the server to upload files, now it has now file-size restrictions
+> Alert: anyone in possession of a DID can used the server to upload files, now it has just file-size restrictions

 ## Run